bchetanrao/gify-re/README.md

-# GIPHY-Clone
+# Gify:RE

 ## Demo:
-Watch it live (hosted on Netlify) : https://gifsie.netlify.com
+Watch it live (hosted on Netlify) : https://gifyre.netlify.app/

 ## Description
 A mini clone of GIPHY using GIPHY API which performs following things: